ngaited/PrattAIEmbeddingsUtilities/examples/README.md

 ## Troubleshooting

 ### Connection Issues
-If you get connection errors, ensure your API server is running and accessible:
+If you get connection errors, ensure your API servers are running and accessible:

 ```python
 # Test API health